kitlith/GotaSequenceCmd/README.md

  - disassemble: takes a brseq and converts it to a human editable text form
  - assemble: takes a file generated from 'disassemble' and converts it to brseq
  - to_midi: takes a brseq and converts it to midi
+ - from_midi: takes a midi and converts it to brseq
  - invert: takes a brseq and outputs a brseq, inverting all notes around note 63

 If an output filename is not specified, it will be generated from the input filename.
 ```

+There are also a few batch files that come with the program for the purpose of
+drag-n-drop conversion.

 ## Compiling